ugurdogrusoz/WoS-citation-marker/README.md

 More specifically,
 - it reads a file named **my-citations.txt** generated from Web of Science as described in Bilkent Provost Office's [related web page](http://w3.bilkent.edu.tr/bilkent/annual-faculty-survey/).
 This is a list of articles citing your publications.
 - it reads a file named **my-publications.txt** listing your publications for which citations are to be marked.
+These are essentially lines from **my-citations.txt** corresponding to your publications (**no leading or trailing whitespace**).
 - it outputs a rich text file named **my-citations-marked.rtf**, which is the same as **my-citations.txt** except
     * lines containing citations to your publications are highlighted
     * lines not containing citations to your publications are removed